Business growth and B2B sales: key points

 Why the sales process is the engine of business growth

-The most common mistake: scaling before systematizing
+The most frequent mistake: scaling before systematizing

 Accidental growth vs. predictable growth